 You can brush your teeth the night of your surgery, but do so at a gentle pace.

 Want to Learn More Dental Tips?

 Whether it’s you or a loved one going through wisdom teeth removal, we hope you feel a little more prepared now.
-For more on dental health, check our blog page!
-Feel free to request an appointment or reach out and contact us online or by phone at (616) 949-5980 if you have any questions we can answer!
-Bander Dental Group, your Grand Rapids wisdom teeth dentistry, is here to make sure all your dental needs are taken care of.
+Feel free to request an appointment or reach out and contact us online or by phone at (616) 949-5980 if you have any questions.
+Bander Dental Group, your , is here to make sure all your dental needs are met.